 Anxious people are also very visual and creative people who have a unique sense of drama and excitement.
 They tend to see “the big picture” of events in all its dramatic details, sometime much more than is intended.
 When a situation is described, an anxious person will look at all the details rather than giving a description of the situation being presented to them.
 Anxious people “see beyond” the situation in such dramatic depth that extensive details are “visualized in living color.”

 Though such “special abilities” can create excitement, it also can become overwhelming when the anxious person “visualizes too much.”
 Sometimes the anxious person is able to visualize several situations together becoming confused about what is causing them to become anxious.
 They can talk of one situation as upsetting when it is really the other situation that is more of a concern.

 How to Manage It All

 It is critical that you have more compassion for yourself and all that you have to manage because of these special positive traits.
 It is critical to learn how to use “special blinders” to focus on one thing at a time.
 You must learn to identify what you are feeling and put it into words so that both you, and others, become more aware of what is happening at that point in time.

 Learn to “not contaminate” one situation with feelings from another feeling.
 Value your dramatic, creative, intuitive, acute awareness as something special that you can use in productive ways.
 Watch any tendency to “over-dramatize” what you are experiencing.
 Guard against any desire to blow things up into more than they should be, or are.

 Focus on Change

 Remember, you will not lose control nor will you go insane!
 It takes time and lots of practice to stop fear and anxiety.
 Be kind to yourself.
 You will figure it out in time!
 Change requires a focus on working hard to change our responses to stress and anxiety.
-It will take daily work to reduce your stress and worries, over a long time.
+It will take daily practice to work at reducing your stress and worries.